monicakr1/DH110/assignment06/readme2.md

-# interactive prototype: High Fidelity Prototype (Part 2: Blue)
+# Interactive prototype: High Fidelity Prototype (Part 2: Blue)
 ## DH 110, Monica Rhee

 Please add to the previous github documentation (on UI design) with your interactive prototype (BOLD in blue):